renpy/renpy/sphinx/source/config.rst

     Otherwise, this should be a dictionary giving the mouse animations for various mouse types.
-Keys used by the default library include "default", "say", "with", "menu", "prompt", "imagemap", "pause", "mainmenu", and "gamemenu".
+Keys used by the default library include "default", "say", "with", "menu", "prompt", "imagemap", "button", "mousebuttondown", "pause", "mainmenu", and
+    "gamemenu".
 The "default" key should always be present, as it is used when a more specific key is absent.

     Each value in the dictionary should be a list of (`image`, `xoffset`, `yoffset`) tuples, representing frames.